BrandonJR29/portfolio/_projects/2020-12-1-Fuzzy-Controller.md

 ## Tasks

 <div style="text-align: justify">
-In this project I found a variety of tasks such as choosing the microcontroller, studying the system, making the hardware, designing and implementing the controllers.
-I couldn't say that it wasn't interesting, believe me, if you really love control systems this is the best way to start.
-As you can see these tasks infers another ones, I can summarize them in the next items:
+In this project, I found a variety of tasks such as choosing the microcontroller, studying the system, making the hardware, and designing and implementing the controllers.
+I couldn't say that it wasn't interesting, believe me if you really love control systems this is the best way to start.
+As you can see these tasks infer other ones, I can summarize them in the next items:
 </div>

 - Extract the interested variables of the systems, in this case, the ball position and the beam angle.
 - Designed the hardware filters for signal adjustments to the microcontroller.
-- Designed and simulate the controller obtaining a good performance from them.
+- Designed and simulate the controller obtaining good performance from them.
 - Development of the firmware in C/C++ with FreeRTOS.
 - Test the system with different set points.
 - Compare the result with the simulation through UART connection with MATLAB generating plots.